wyongqiing/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `findByDepartment Finance` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Adding a note : `note`

+Adds a note to the specified person from the address book.

+Format: `note INDEX NOTE`

+* Adds a note to the person at the specified `INDEX`.
+The index refers to the position of the person in the currently displayed list on the GUI.
+The index **must be a positive integer** 1, 2, 3, …​
+* All fields are compulsory
+* `NOTE` can be any string input
+* Existing note value will be updated to the input value

+Examples:
+* `note 1 they/them`

 ### Clearing all entries : `clear`

 Clears all entries from the address book.